 Proper Form and Tips

-- Don’t bounce the bar off your neck.
+- Donโt bounce the bar off your neck.
 Perform the exercise in a slow and controlled manner.

-- Perform a warm-up with 50% weight for 1-2 sets.
+- Perform a warm-up with 50% weight for 1โ2 sets.

 3. Standing Smith Machine Behind The Neck Shoulder Press

-The behind the neck press is an exercise that has slowly gained a bad reputation.
+The behind-the-neck press is an exercise that has slowly gained a bad reputation.
 It’s an exercise that can hurt your shoulders if done wrong and put you in a vulnerable position.
-But if you do it right, it can be a workout that uses a lot of the muscle fibers in your deltoids.

-The main benefits of the standing smith press variation include increased abdominal activation and the ability to remove the weight without a spotter.
+The main benefits of the standing smith press variation include increased abdominal activation and the ability to remove weight without a spotter.

 How To Do Standing Smith Machine Behind The Neck Shoulder Press